natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-16-sandbag-challenge.md

 description: Researchers examined how professional engineers outperformed volunteers in building effective sandbag dikes, highlighting the importance of expertise in flood prevention.
 emoji: ⛑️
 tags:

+- ✨ Wonder
+- 🌍 Culture-Making.com
 - ⚙️ Engineering
 - ⚒️ Blacksmiths
 - 🌍 Environment
 - ⛪ Religion
 - ⚖️ Ethics
   haiku: |
   Sandbags stacked with care,
    Skilled hands rise to hold the tide,
    Knowledge builds the wall.
   coordinates: [49.8951, -97.1384]
----

 I wonder whether they could even out the results by getting the engineers to write some new sandbagging directions?

 > Researchers at the University of Manitoba conducted [an experiment](https://www.google.com/search?q=%22an%20experiment%22%20apegm.mb.ca) (PDF) in which they asked two groups—one made up of professional engineers, the other of volunteers given standard instructions—to construct a dike using standard sandbags.
 The professionals were able to create a sandbag dike 12 feet tall that proved quite effective.
 But the 6-foot-tall dike prepared by the unsupervised volunteers failed when the water reached its peak level.

----

-from "[Explainer: Why we still use sandbags to stop floods](http://www.slate.com/id/2193944/?from=rss)," by Jacob Leibenluft, [_Slate_](http://www.slate.com/), 20 June 2008
+> from "[Explainer: Why we still use sandbags to stop floods](http://www.slate.com/id/2193944/?from=rss)," by Jacob Leibenluft, [_Slate_](http://www.slate.com/), 20 June 2008